 The light is green if the system is simply on.
 Most manufacturers who offer the system or systems make use of the larger Information Displays (see here) to indicate the system’s operation, and others offer a text symbol like the one to the left.
-If the system is turned off, you may see a the symbol to the right.
+If the system is turned off, you may see a the symbol to the right, which includes the word OFF.

 In all cases, the vehicle is still drivable, but the system will need to be serviced by your dealer or authorized service center.